kobkonuk/laptop1_dotfiles/README.md

 Just copy them dammit

+//Notes

-Oh yeah my hyprland.conf has its keyboard layout set to swedish
+Oh yeah my hyprland.conf has its keyboard layout set to swedish. change that to "en"

-And you need to put the files in the walset/ directory inside ~/.local/bin   (NOT the folder. the files need to be in .local/bin directly like that)
+And you need to put the files in the walset/ directory inside ~/.local/bin   (NOT the folder. the files need to be in ~/.local/bin directly like that, two files in there)

 Walset uses rofi to pick its wallpapers

-My wallpaper directory is ~/Wallpapers, but please edit walset and walset-backend to match whatever walset directory you have.
+My wallpaper directory is ~/Wallpapers, but please edit walset and walset-backend to match whatever wallpaper directory you have.

 Which means please copy and edit to your liking